cleesmith/picamera_motion_socket_flask/README.markdown

 * use SCP batch to send images
 * allow deletion of images via web app UI
 * allow different sort order of images via web app UI
-* at night have server.py play a sound when a new image is sent
+* at night have server.py play a sound when a new image is sent, which could wake you up so you can then scream "Annie get your gun!"

 ***